okdar/smartarcshr/README.md

 # SmartArcs HR - Garmin Watch Face

-SmartArcs HR watch face is designed to show useful trip data in two configurable data fields and two graphs.
-The watch face is minimalist and highly customizable, you can easily create your very own look.
+The SmartArcs HR watch face is designed to display a heart rate graph in a colorful manner, scaled in increments of 10 beats.
+The watch face is highly customizable, you can easily create your very own look.

-NOTE: Data are as accurate as watch sensors are.
-Temperature sensor is highly influenced by your body temperature.
-If you want to measure the temperature detach your watch from your hand, put it out of heat source and wait a few minutes.

 SmartArcs HR watch face belongs to SmartArcs Suite:
 * SmartArcs Origin - designed to be a smart watch (https://apps.garmin.com/en-US/apps/073e2cbc-f25e-44b9-ab59-4966fa5abbd6)
 * SmartArcs Active - designed to give you an overview of your daily activity (https://apps.garmin.com/en-US/apps/3f5e481a-5f9e-4764-b2d5-5e9b174e2a98)

-Data fields options:
-* daily walked distance
-* elevation
-* pressure
-* temperature

-Graph options:
-* elevation
-* pressure
-* heart rate
-* temperature
+* SmartArcs Trip - designed to show useful trip data in two configurable data fields and two graphs (https://apps.garmin.com/apps/a1bfdf21-bde7-4d63-925f-a6a04cb84aff)

 Arc indicators around the screen display:
 * battery status